 4. Use a battery-powered security camera with solar panel

-When you need a barn camera but don't have WiFi access, battery-powered cameras are a great option for you.
+When you need a barn camera, battery-powered cameras are a great option for you.
 These cameras come with a long-lasting battery that can typically last for months on a single charge.
-As a solar-powered security camera, These cameras use solar panels to recharge the batteries, which means that they can be placed almost anywhere - even in locations where there is no power source nearby.
+As a solar-powered security camera, these cameras use solar panels to recharge the batteries, which means that they can be placed almost anywhere - even in locations where there is no power source nearby.

 Wireless Barn Cameras - Why You Need Them